Kyle0654/prophunt-powershell/README.md

-# PropHuntPowershell
+# PropHunt PowerShell
-Set up a PropHunt server from scratch with a Powershell script.
+Set up a PropHunt server from scratch with a PowerShell script.

 ## Usage
 To set up a PropHunt server, follow these steps: